 The south side’s Pollokshields is still made up of dramatic mansions, and a variety of grand Victorian buildings are sprawled across the city center, including the Central Station, Glasgow University, Glasgow City Chambres, Victoria Infirmary, and Kelvingrove Museum.

-The most infamous of Glasgow’s historic buildings are those designed by the world-famous architect, artist, and interior designer, Charles Rennie Mackintosh.
+The most infamous of Glasgow’s historic buildings are those designed by the world-famous architect, artist, and interior designer Charles Rennie Mackintosh.
 After qualifying from the Glasgow School of Art, he quickly became a man who forever changed the art world.

 As one of the world’s most celebrated 20th-century architects, his legacy lives on throughout the city, where he is still known as Glasgow’s ‘father of style’.
 His art nouveau and art deco style can be clearly identified in the exteriors and interiors of some of Glasgow’s most loved buildings, including The Glasgow School of Art, Scotland Street Museum, The Lighthouse, House of an Art Lover and The Willow Tea Rooms.

-Traces of Mackintosh can also be found in the famous Glasgow Necropolis, a large Victorian garden cemetery in the cities hillside.
+Traces of Mackintosh can also be found in the famous Glasgow Necropolis, a large Victorian garden cemetery in the city’s hillside.
 Mackintosh is known to have designed a Celtic Cross for the grave of Andrew McCall, a high-ranking member of the Glasgow Police Force and a family friend.

 In stark contrast to its historic buildings, the International Financial Services District in Glasgow, developed in the 2000s, is an area of imposing buildings made from eye-catching glass and metal.

-Slightly outside the confines of the city walls, several Glasgow’s biggest tourist attractions can be found on the edge of the River Clyde.
+Slightly outside the confines of the city walls, several of Glasgow’s biggest tourist attractions can be found on the edge of the River Clyde.
 The Riverside Museum, Glasgow Science Centre, SEC Armadillo, and SSE Hydro are all standalone attention-grabbing futuristic buildings within close walking proximity of each other.

 Whatever your preferred architectural style, Glasgow will not disappoint you.